-During September 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
+In September 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2020-07, Not-for-Profit Entities (Topic 958) Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 ASU No. 2020-07 improves financial reporting by providing new presentation and disclosure requirements about contributed nonfinancial assets, including additional disclosure requirements for recognized contributed services.
-The standard will be required to be applied retrospectively for annual periods beginning after June 15, 2021.
-The Foundation is currently assessing the effect that ASU No. 2020-07 will have on its financial statements.
+The Foundation has adopted the provisions of this new standard for the year ended December 31, 2022.
+The adoption of this standard did not have a significant impact on the Foundation's financial statements.
+The additional required disclosures have been added in Note 4.